Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-Among the techniques to enhance the capabilities and performance of GenAI, Fine-Tuning is applied in 12\% of the studies, that is, some researchers have chosen to fine-tune LLMs for specific architectural tasks with additional training.
-In particular, \oscite{Arun25} used Fine-Tuning to align the LLM in generating serverless functions.
-Retrieval-augmented generation (RAG), including proprietary variants, is applied in 22\% of the studies, suggesting that applying external knowledge sources is a common method to improve LLM performance in software architecture contexts.
-For example, \oscite{Dhar24b} used RAG and Fine-Tuning to retrieve architecture knowledge management information and align such models to their needed task.
+Among the techniques to enhance the capabilities and performance of GenAI, Fine-Tuning is applied in 12\% (6) of the studies, that is, some researchers have chosen to fine-tune LLMs for specific architectural tasks with additional training.
+In particular, \wlcite{Arun25} used Fine-Tuning to align the LLM in generating serverless functions.
+RAG, including proprietary variants, is applied in 20\% (10) of the studies, suggesting that applying external knowledge sources is a common method to improve LLM performance in software architecture contexts.
+For example, \wlcite{Dhar24b} used RAG and Fine-Tuning to retrieve architecture knowledge management information and align such models to their needed task (Table \ref{tab:genAIused} - \textbf{RQ$_{1.3}$}).

-A large percentage of studies (37\%) did not report any data on model improvements, 18\% categorically reported that no improvements were applied, and the models were run as they were.
-10\% of the studies did not explicitly state whether improvements were applied.
-The split in this instance shows that while fine-tuning and RAG methods are explored, most studies do not document their method of improvement or apply the off-the-shelf models without any modifications (Table \ref{tab:genAIused} - \textbf{RQ$_{1.3}$}).
+A large percentage of studies (13; 25\% for Prompt Engineering and 24; 48\% for Model Enhancements) did not report any data.
+Conversely, 26\% (12) reported that no improvements were applied, and the models were run as they were.
+Therefore, our findings reveal that while fine-tuning and RAG methods are explored, most studies do not document their method of improvement or apply the off-the-shelf models without any modifications (Table \ref{tab:genAIused} - \textbf{RQ$_{1.3}$}).

-Similarly, prompt engineering is also used to quickly align LLMs to a new task \cite{esposito_large_2024}.
-The most widely used technology is the few-shot prompt, present in 31\%.
+Most specifically, prompt engineering is also used to quickly align LLMs to a new task \cite{esposito_large_2024}.
+The most widely used technology is the few-shot prompt, present in 31\% (16).
 This shows that researchers use numerous examples to a great extent to allow LLMs to produce more precise and contextual architectural output.
-In contrast, one-shot prompting is the least used, with the technique mentioned in only 2\% of the research suggesting that a single occurrence is infrequent in this field.
-Zero-shot prompting occurs in 12\% of the studies, at moderate frequency, where the researchers solely utilize the pre-training knowledge of the model without additional context.
-As an example, \oscite{Martelli23} employed the three techniques to evaluate LLM applications in modernizing the architecture of legacy systems.
-Finally, in the spectrum of reasoning enhancements, Chain-of-thought (CoT) prompting appears only in 8\% of the cases. \oscite{Wei24} employs such a technique when evaluating an LLM-based pipeline from requirements to code.
+In contrast, one-shot prompting is the least used, with the technique mentioned in only 2\% (1) of the research, suggesting that a single occurrence is infrequent in this field.
+Zero-shot prompting occurs in 12\% (6) of the studies, at moderate frequency, where the researchers solely utilize the pre-training knowledge of the model without additional context.
+As an example, \glcite{Martelli23} employed the three techniques to evaluate LLM applications in modernizing the architecture of legacy systems.
+Finally, in the spectrum of reasoning enhancements, Chain-of-thought (CoT) prompting appears only in 8\% (4) of the cases.~\wlcite{Wei24} employs such a technique when evaluating an LLM-based pipeline from requirements to code.